How to Attract Mice To Your Trap In A Nutshell:

 No, they are not that smart, but they may start to avoid traps for other reasons.
 If this happens, it can appear that the mice have figured out what happens to any one of them who enters the trap.
 The truth is usually more down to earth.

-When a mouse is killed by a snap trap, or an electronic trap, if the mouse lies for perhaps a day or so before being removed, the smell of the dead mouse can be very strong to other mice.
+When a rodent is killed by a mouse snap trap, or an electric mouse trap, if the mouse lies for perhaps a day or so before being removed, the smell of the dead mouse can be very strong to other mice.
 When you bait the trap again, other mice may sense the dead mouse smell and be repelled by it.

 If you subsequently release the mouse and refresh the bait, then when another mouse comes along, it will smell the urine.
 The mouse will think that if the first mouse was happy to spend time in the trap, there can’t be a problem, and it will happily enter the trap, only to be caught.